-POSITION: House Officer DEPARTMENT: Older Adults Service PLACE OF WORK: Waitakere Hospital RESPONSIBLE TO: Assigned Consultant, Clinical Director and Operations Manager of the Older Adults Service.
-FUNCTIONAL RELATIONSHIPS: Consultants and Registrars in the Older Adults service and other members of the multidisciplinary team.
-Patients and family/whanau.
+POSITION: House Officer

+DEPARTMENT: Older Adults Service

+PLACE OF WORK: Waitakere Hospital

+RESPONSIBLE TO: Assigned Consultant, Clinical Director and Operations Manager of the Older Adul Service.

+FUNCTIONAL RELATIONSHIPS:

 PRIMARY OBJECTIVE: To facilitate the care of patients under the care of Older Adults Service.

-RUN RECOGNITION: This clinical attachment is accredited by the New Zealand Medical Council for Prevocational Training RUN PERIOD: 13 weeks
+RUN RECOGNITION: This clinical attachment is accredited by the New Zealand Medical Council for Prevocational Training

+RUN PERIOD: 13 weeks